 These processes lead in the Nyquist plot to a semicircle (see Figure 6.6).
 Please note, that the Nyquist plot represents the complex plane and each value is a complex number, so the axes should have the same scale.
 Under this condition an ideal capacitor in parallel with a resistor leads to a semicircle.

 This circuit is already quite close to a real system.
 The capacitor represents the electrochemical double layer Cdl, which can only store charge.
 The resistor represents the charge transfer resistance Rct.
 This is the resistance for the electron to change the phase, e.g. from the electrode into the solution or to be more precise to a species solved in the solution.
-The needs to happens, if an electrochemical reaction takes place.
+This happens during every electrochemical reaction.

 These are two ways for current to pass through the electrode-solution interface.
 All the current has to pass through the solution, which acts as an Ohmic resistor Rsol.
 The resulting circuit is seen in Figure 6.7 and is called the simplified Randles circuit.

 The resulting EIS looks similar to Figure 6.6.
 It just differs in an analog way as Figure 6.5 differs from Figure 6.4 plus that the phase shift Φ will show peak. Φ will start at 0 ° then increase to 90 ° and fall back to 0 °.
 An interactive EIS of the Randles Circuit can be downloaded together with the free Wolfram Alpha Player here.
 Unfortunately, the real live examples aren’t as nice as the ideal components presented in this chapter.
 The following chapter will deal with models for real measurements.